Explore Florida Tech Research

 Check out why a Florida Tech graduate degree is perfect for you.

-Master's in Earth Remote Sensing
+Master's In Earth Remote Sensing At Florida Tech

 Earth Remote Sensing (ERS) takes into consideration the many factors that are changing the Earth such as growing population, urbanization, land use and climate change.
 ERS is the science of collecting data from satellite, aircraft, marine vehicles, radar and other ground instruments to create interpretations that answer vital questions about the earth.

 Graduates with a master's in earth remote sensing develop this expertise for application to vital contemporary problems: agriculture, coastal zone management, ecology, engineering, environmental science and resource management, forestry, land use, meteorology, natural hazards, oceanography, urban planning and more.

 The Southern Association of Colleges and Schools and Engineering Accreditation Commission of ABET accredit programs at Florida Tech including the master's degree in earth remote sensing.

 Small class sizes allow students in the master's in earth remote sensing program to work closely with professors who use their expertise to mentor students for success.
 ERS faculty are experienced in disciplines that use remote sensing and hyper spectral imaging, as well as environmental science, physical oceanography, biogeochemistry, instrumentation, hydrodynamics and meteorology.
 This interdisciplinary degree also includes instruction from professors in mathematics, physics, chemistry and engineering.